 In November of 2009, I became a Divemaster and spent the next year and a half working with as many instructors as possible while learning how to teach classes, manage students, and help students improve their diving skills.
 In September of 2011, I became an SDI Open Water Scuba Instructor and have since helped hundreds of students become certified to dive or expand their current knowledge and skill sets.

-Besides teaching courses ranging from open water scuba through technical diving, I enjoy wreck diving, underwater photography & videography and technical diving.
+Besides teaching courses ranging from open water scuba, technical diving & Instructor level courses, I enjoy wreck diving, underwater photography & videography and both open and closed circuit technical diving.
 As a certified advanced trimix technical diver, I have explored many of the deep wrecks that the world has to offer.